YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 This section describes the journaling action qualifiers.

+.. _mupip-journal-extract:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 -EXtract[=<file-name>|-stdout]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transfers information from journal files into files formatted for processing by M routines.
 It reports the journal time stamps using the $H format, as controlled by the time zone setting from the OS and the process environment for the process running the EXTRACT.

--EXTRACT takes <file-name> or -stdout as an optional argument.
+EXTRACT takes <file-name> or stdout as an optional argument.

-<file-name> specifies the name of the output file. -stdout specifies that -EXTRACT write to standard output (stdout) instead of writing to a file.
+<file-name> specifies the name of the output file. stdout specifies that EXTRACT write to standard output (stdout) instead of writing to a file.

 With no arguments, MUPIP JOURNAL derives the output file specification of the extract file using the name of the first journal file that is processed in the forward processing phase and a file type of .mjf.
 Note that, if multiple journal names are specified in the command line the first journal specified might be different from the first journal processed in the forward phase.
-When -EXTRACT is specified with -RECOVER (or -ROLLBACK), the -JOURNAL command extracts all the journal records processed during a -RECOVER -FORWARD command or the forward phase of (-RECOVER or -ROLLBACK) -BACKWARD command.
+When EXTRACT is specified with RECOVER (or ROLLBACK), the JOURNAL command extracts all the journal records processed during a RECOVER FORWARD command or the forward phase of (RECOVER or ROLLBACK) BACKWARD command.

--EXTRACT applies to forward processing of the journal file; if the combined state of the journal file and the Journal Time qualifiers does not cause forward processing, -EXTRACT does not create an output file.
+EXTRACT applies to forward processing of the journal file; if the combined state of the journal file and the Journal Time qualifiers does not cause forward processing, EXTRACT does not create an output file.

-When used independent of -RECOVER (or -ROLLBACK), -EXTRACT option can produce a result even though the database file does not exist, although it does try to access the database if it is available.
+When used independent of RECOVER (or ROLLBACK), EXTRACT option can produce a result even though the database file does not exist, although it does try to access the database if it is available.

-If a database having custom collation is inaccessible or the replication instance is frozen with a critical section required for the access held by another process and the environment variable ydb_extract_nocol is defined and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", MUPIP JOURNAL -EXTRACT issues the DBCOLLREQ warning and proceeds with the extract using the default collation.
-If ydb_extract_nocol is not set or evaluates to a value other than a positive integer or any case-independent string or leading substrings of "FALSE" or "NO", MUPIP JOURNAL -EXTRACT exits with the SETEXTRENV error if it encounters such a situation.
-Note that if default collation is used for a database with custom collation, the subscripts reported by MUPIP JOURNAL -EXTRACT are those stored in the database, which may differ from those read and written by application programs.
+If a database having custom collation is inaccessible or the replication instance is frozen with a critical section required for the access held by another process and the environment variable ydb_extract_nocol is defined and evaluates to a non-zero integer or any case-independent string or leading substrings of "TRUE" or "YES", MUPIP JOURNAL EXTRACT issues the DBCOLLREQ warning and proceeds with the extract using the default collation.
+If ydb_extract_nocol is not set or evaluates to a value other than a positive integer or any case-independent string or leading substrings of "FALSE" or "NO", MUPIP JOURNAL EXTRACT exits with the SETEXTRENV error if it encounters such a situation.
+Note that if default collation is used for a database with custom collation, the subscripts reported by MUPIP JOURNAL EXTRACT are those stored in the database, which may differ from those read and written by application programs.

 Note that, a broken transaction, if found, is extracted to a broken transaction file (refer to :ref:`journal-control-qualifiers` for details), and all future complete transactions are considered to be lost transactions, which are extracted to a lost transaction file (refer to :ref:`journal-control-qualifiers` for details).

-To avoid broken transactions or lost transaction processing and instead extract all journal records into one file, use the control qualifier -FENCES=NONE.
-YottaDB strongly recommends against using -FENCES=NONE if -RECOVER/-ROLLBACK is also specified.
+To avoid broken transactions or lost transaction processing and instead extract all journal records into one file, use the control qualifier :code:`-fences=none`.
+YottaDB strongly recommends against using :code:`-fences=none` if RECOVER/ROLLBACK is also specified.

 ^^^^^^^^^^^^
 \-GVPATFILE
 ^^^^^^^^^^^^

-The -GVPATFILE qualifier for MUPIP JOURNAL -EXTRACT specifies the location of a pattern file containing a list of patterns for all types of SET journal records that MUPIP JOURNAL -EXTRACT should include in, or exclude from, its output.
+The GVPATFILE qualifier for MUPIP JOURNAL EXTRACT specifies the location of a pattern file containing a list of patterns for all types of SET journal records that MUPIP JOURNAL EXTRACT should include in, or exclude from, its output.
 Use this qualifier to restrict the output of a journal extract by global node content (value) in any SET record types.

-The format of the -GVPATFILE qualifier is:
+The format of the GVPATFILE qualifier is:

 .. code-block:: none

    -GVPATFILE=path-to-pattern-file

-The following details the syntax of the pattern file and examples of how MUPIP JOURNAL -EXTRACT responds:
+The following details the syntax of the pattern file and examples of how MUPIP JOURNAL EXTRACT responds:

-   *  When a pattern entry starts with a tilde sign (~), -GVPATFILE excludes the matching global node values from the JOURNAL EXTRACT file.
+   *  When a pattern entry starts with a tilde sign (~), GVPATFILE excludes the matching global node values from the JOURNAL EXTRACT file.
       For example: ~(not this value) excludes all global SETs that exactly match "not this value"

-   *  When the pattern does not start a tilde sign (~) or contain an asterisk (*), MUPIP JOURNAL -EXTRACT reports only those global SET values that exactly match the pattern.
+   *  When the pattern does not start a tilde sign (~) or contain an asterisk (*), MUPIP JOURNAL EXTRACT reports only those global SET values that exactly match the pattern.
       For example: "match this value"

-   *  When a pattern contains an asterisk (*), MUPIP JOURNAL -EXTRACT expands it and tries to match multiple characters.
+   *  When a pattern contains an asterisk (*), MUPIP JOURNAL EXTRACT expands it and tries to match multiple characters.
       For example: "\*a\*b\*" matches values like "ab", "..ab", "ab.. ", "a..b", "aaabbabb", and so on but does not match values like "ba", "aaa", "bbb", and so on

-   *  When a pattern contains a percentage (%), MUPIP JOURNAL -EXTRACT matches it for one character.
+   *  When a pattern contains a percentage (%), MUPIP JOURNAL EXTRACT matches it for one character.
       For example: "a%b%" matches values like "a1b1" but does not match values like "ab", "aabbc", and so on

    *  A pattern can be enclosed within parentheses "()" for readability